-The Casino Control Act will govern the establishment and operation of casinos, operator qualifications, shareholders requirements, and key employee qualifications.
+The Casino Control Act will govern the establishment and operation of casinos, operator qualifications, shareholders' requirements, gambling equipment, and key employee qualifications.
 The Ministry of Transportation and Communications has concurrently issued a draft Integrated Resort Investment Regulation governing the licensing process.

-The following comments are based on the drafts of the Casino Control Act and Integrated Resort Investment Regulations and are subject to change before being passed into law and formally issued by the ministry, respectively:
+The following comments are based on the drafts of the Casino Control Act and Integrated Resort Investment Regulations, and are subject to change before being passed into law and formally issued by the ministry, respectively:

-- Number of Licences: to be determined by Taiwan's cabinet in consultation with the relevant local government. - Licence Term: initially thirty years and renewable for another thirty years if the operator passes regulatory evaluations. - Gaming Floor to Integrated Resort Ratio: 5%. - Single Operator Requirement: a single company must operate both the integrated resort and the casino. - Gaming Revenue Tax: - Casino Tax: up to 7% of gross gaming revenue. - Franchise Fee: 7% of gross gaming revenue (years one to fifteen), 8% of gross gaming revenue (years 16 to 25), 9% of gross gaming revenue (from year twenty six onward). - Public Benefit Levy: 0.5% of gross gaming revenue. - Problem Gambling Prevention Fund Contribution: 0.5% of gross gaming revenue. - Licence Fee: to be determined, based on supervision cost, but estimated to be ten million U.S. dollars per year. - Corporate Tax: 17%. - Corporate Structure: locally incorporated company. - At least one main shareholder must have integrated resort management experience. - No local partner requirements for foreign investors. - Main shareholder, defined as a shareholder with more than 20% shareholding, must maintain this level for ten years and may not own shares in another Taiwan integrated resort operator. - Junket operator rules are to be determined.
+- Number of Licences: to be determined by Taiwan's cabinet in consultation with the relevant local government. - Licence Term: initially 30 years and renewable for another 30 years if the operator passes regulatory evaluations.

+- Gaming Floor to Integrated Resort Ratio: 5%. - Single Operator Requirement: a single company must operate both the integrated resort and the casino. - Gaming Revenue Tax: - Casino Tax: up to 7% of gross gaming revenue paid to the county government where the property is located. - Franchise Fee: 7% of gross gaming revenue (years one to 15), 8% of gross gaming revenue (years 16 to 25), 9% of gross gaming revenue (from year 26 onward), paid to the central government. - Public Benefit Levy: 0.5% of gross gaming revenue. - Problem Gambling Prevention Fund Contribution: 0.5% of gross gaming revenue. - Licence Fee: to be determined, based on supervision cost, but estimated to be 10 million U.S. dollars per year. - Corporate Tax: 17%. - Corporate Structure: locally incorporated company.